 When will I hear

-Funding recipients are responsible for informing the AFA of how funds were spend and outcomes of the project.
+Funding recipients are responsible for informing the AFA of how funds were spent and outcomes of the project:

-- return funds if reporting requirements are not met
+- you must return funds if reporting requirements are not met

 Any grant recipient that does not provide a report will be ineligible for further funding from the AFA for a period of three years from the time the delinquency is resolved.